 However, the calculation of the lump sum should not include past periodic payments which have actually been paid to the individual, and could have been assessed under the periodic compensation payment rules.

-To calculate the compensation part of the lump sum payment (for the same compensable event) for a compensation claim (finalised after a contested hearing by a court, tribunal or arbitrator) the specific amounts awarded for economic loss, including the arrears or advance of the periodic compensation payments, are taken to be the compensation part of the lump sum payment and the 50% rule does not apply.
+To calculate the compensation part of the lump sum payment (for the same compensable event) for a compensation claim that is finalised after a contested hearing by a court, tribunal or arbitrator, the specific amounts awarded for economic loss, including the arrears or advance of the periodic compensation payments, are taken to be the compensation part of the lump sum payment and the 50% rule does not apply.

 Exception: Assessment of a single settlement sum paid for multiple, separate claims.